 While it might be named Bryson City, by most people’s standards this one of the small quaint towns in North Carolina (population around 1400) near the Tennessee border.

-Bryon City is the gateway to the Great Smoky Mountains, offering up a buffet of babbling mountain streams, knockout vistas, roaring waterfalls, and wondrous wildlife.
+Bryson City NC is the gateway to Great Smoky Mountains National Park, offering up a buffet of babbling mountain streams, knockout vistas, roaring waterfalls, and wondrous wildlife.